Comparison of offset and ratio weighted regressions in tweedie models with application to mid-term cancellations: Introduction

 In contrast to the Poisson distribution, a decision must be made between the offset and ratio methods when we want to suppose that the number of claims follows this form of zero-inflated distribution. \end{proof}

-Depending on the distribution used for \(Y_i\), it is not straightforward to determine whether both approaches are similar.
-Additionally, deciding which approach should be preferred in modelling is not simple.
-Even if the underlying distribution is the same, the parameters obtained from each approach may differ, which could result in varying premiums for each insured.
+Depending on the distribution used for \(Y_i\), it is not straightforward to determine whether both approaches are equivalent.
+Even when the underlying distribution is assumed to be the same, the estimated parameters obtained from each approach may differ, potentially leading to different premiums for individual policyholders.
+Ideally, if the data-generating process for insurance claims were fully understood, one could determine which modelling approach is most appropriate.
+However, in practice, this is rarely the case, making it difficult to justify one formulation over the other on theoretical grounds alone.
+Consequently, the choice between approaches often relies on a combination of empirical performance and desirable mathematical properties.

+In this context, it is worth noting that \cite{denuit2019effective} already provide some comparisons between these two approaches.
+In particular, they show that the offset approach can be interpreted as a {weighted regression} when the response variable follows a Tweedie distribution.
+Building on their work, we extend the comparison further by emphasizing the role of stochastic orders and the principle of financial balance, which provide additional insights into the structural differences between the two modeling approaches.